The Oregon Drug Laws Guide: Everything You Need to Know

 Oregon Drug Testing Laws

-School and Student-Athlete Drug Testing: Oregon does not have mandatory drug testing programs for students in public schools.
-However, some schools may choose to implement drug testing programs for students participating in extracurricular activities, including athletics.
-These programs must comply with constitutional protections, and parents and students must be provided with information about their rights and the testing process.
+Oregon doesn’t enforce mandatory drug testing programs for students in public schools.
+However, some schools may choose to implement drug testing for students involved in extracurricular activities, including athletics.
+These programs must align with constitutional protections, and both parents and students should be informed about their rights and the testing procedures.

 Portland Drug Laws